GANGANI/toporesolve/README.md

 For [traditional geoparsers](https://arxiv.org/pdf/2207.01683), our results show that geopolitical (`GPE`) entities (e.g., countries, states, counties, cities) are the easiest to disambiguate, next are location (`LOC`) entities (e.g., Non-GPE locations, mountain ranges, bodies of water), and then facility (`FAC`) entities (e.g., Buildings, airports, highways, bridges, etc.).
 Cliff Clavin out-performed other geoparsers for both disambiguating GPEs and LOCs.
 DBPedia spotlight was the best-performing geoparser for FACs.

-LLMs out-performed traditional geoparsers, with ChatGPT-4o-mini outperforming other general-purpose and fine-tuned LLMs.
+LLMs out-performed traditional geoparsers, with gpt-4o-mini outperforming other general-purpose and fine-tuned LLMs.
+Gpt-4o-mini API was fast and efficient and cost less $ use.

 ## Table of Contents